wassupluke/recipe-emailer/README.md

 - python_dotenv (pip install)
 - bs4 (pip install)
 - recipe_scrapers (pip install)
-- a .env file in the format:
+- a .env file in the same directory as the script in the format:
   EMAIL_SENDER=yourEmailAddressHere
   EMAIL_PASSWORD=iForgetWhereIGotThis
   EMAIL_BCC=firstRecipient,secondRecipient,etc